SoulUchiha/heroku247/readme.md

-then go to node_modules folder, then go to folder named heroku247, then go to index.js and replace, "https://icmusic.herokuapp.com/" by ur heroku url
+then go to node_modules folder, then go to folder named heroku247, then go to index.js and replace,
+"your url" by ur heroku url

 ### how to start in replit?
 go to shell and then type cd ./node_modules/heroku247